United States Doctor of Physical Therapy (DPT) Programs

 In fact, the United States Bureau of Labor Statistics (BLS) predicts employment of physical therapists to increase 34% during the years 2014 to 2024, much faster than the average for all occupations.
 That’s because the baby boomer generation will likely remain active as they age.
 Additionally, medical technology and procedures may allow for more outpatient surgeries, which could require physical therapy.iii For these reasons, and many others, now may be a great time to explore doctorate of physical therapy programs.

-Earning Your Doctorate of Physical Therapy Degree (DPT): The Basics
+Earning Your Doctor of Physical Therapy Degree (DPT)

 Normally, doctor of physical therapy programs take 3 years of full time study to complete.
 However, some schools may offer a 6 or 7-year program that allows students to graduate with a bachelors and a DPT degree.iv Schools for physical therapy vary, so contact your preferred DPT programs to learn if this might be an option.